 I often use a spray on my legs and arms because it's fast, but I apply it generously.
 If I were going to be out in direct sun, I'd put a couple of lotion layers on first, then re-up with spray during the day.
 Or maybe I should do three layers of spray?

-Anyway, when I tried Ombrelle's SPF 30 Dry Mist Bareskin Sensation – it's non-comedogenic and alcohol-free, btw – I dispensed enough for it to look a little milky on my skin, then gently rubbed it in.
+Anyway, when I tried Ombrelle's SPF 30 Dry Mist Bareskin Sensation – it's non-comedogenic and alcohol-free, btw – I dispensed enough for it to look a little milky on my skin, then rubbed it in.
 And it does feel (and look) like bare skin.
 Like the lotions, it's also fragrance- and colourant-free.

 So, what's your most recent sunscreen oops?